Useful axioms: Maximal forcing axioms

 Given a model $V$ of $\ZFC$ we say that $V$ models that $\phi$ is $\Gamma$-consistent if $\phi$ is $\Gamma$-consistent for $\mathsf{Th}(V)$.

 \end{definition}

 \begin{definition} Let

-$\Omega_\lambda$ is the definable (in $T$) class of partial orders $P$ which satisfy $\FA_\lambda(P)$. \end{definition} In particular Baire's category theorem amounts to say that $\Omega_{\aleph_0}$ is the class of all partial orders (denoted by Woodin as the class $\Omega$).
-The following is a careful reformulation of Lemma~\ref{lem:CohAbs} which do not require any commitment on the onthology of $V$. \begin{lemma}[Cohen's absoluteness Lemma] Assume $T\supseteq\ZFC+\{p\subseteq\omega\}$ and $\phi(x,p)$ is a $\Sigma_0$-formula.
-Then the following are equivalent: \begin{itemize} \item $T\vdash \exists x\phi(x,p)$, \item $T\vdash \exists x\phi(x,p)$ is $\Omega$-consistent. \end{itemize} \end{lemma} This shows that for $\Sigma_1$-formulae with real parameters the desired overlap between the ordinary notion of provability and the semantic notion of forceability is provable in $\ZFC$.
-Now it is natural to ask if we can expand the above in at least two directions: \begin{enumerate} \item Increase the complexity of the formula, \item Increase the language allowing parameters also for other infinite cardinals. \end{enumerate} The second direction will be pursued in the next subsection.
+$\Omega_\lambda$ is the definable (in $T$) class of partial orders $P$ which satisfy $\FA_\lambda(P)$. \end{definition} In particular Baire's category theorem amounts to saying that $\Omega_{\aleph_0}$ is the class of all partial orders (denoted by Woodin as the class $\Omega$).
+The following is a careful reformulation of Lemma~\ref{lem:CohAbs} which does not require any ontological commitments about $V$. \begin{lemma}[Cohen's Absoluteness Lemma] Assume $T\supseteq\ZFC+\{p\subseteq\omega\}$ and $\phi(x,p)$ is a $\Sigma_0$-formula.
+Then the following are equivalent: \begin{itemize} \item $T\vdash \exists x\phi(x,p)$, \item $\exists x\phi(x,p)$ is $\Omega$-consistent for $T$. \end{itemize} \end{lemma} This shows that for $\Sigma_1$-formulae with real parameters the desired overlap between the ordinary notion of provability and the semantic notion of forceability is provable in $\ZFC$.
+Now it is natural to asking if we can expand the above in at least two directions: \begin{enumerate} \item Increase the complexity of the formula, \item Expand the language allowing parameters also for other infinite cardinals. \end{enumerate} The second direction will be pursued in the next subsection.
 Concerning the first direction, the extent by which we can increase the complexity of the formula requires once again some attention to the semantical interpretation of its parameters and its quantifiers.
-We have already observed that the formula $\omega=\omega_1$ is inconsistent but $\Omega$-consistent in a language with parameters for $\omega$ and $\omega_1$.
-One of Woodin's main achievements\footnote{We follow Larson's presentation as in~\cite{LARSON}.} in $\Omega$-logic show that if we restrict the semantic interpretation of $\phi$ to range over the structure $L([\Ord]^{\aleph_0})$ and we assume large cardinal axioms, we can get a full correctness and completeness result\footnote{The large cardinal assumptions on $T$ of the present formulation can be significantly reduced.
+We have already observed that the formula $|\omega|=|\omega_1|$ is inconsistent but $\Omega$-consistent in a language with parameters for $\omega$ and $\omega_1$.
+One of Woodin's main achievements\footnote{We follow Larson's presentation as in~\cite{LARSON}.} in $\Omega$-logic shows that if we restrict the semantic interpretation of $\phi$ to range over the structure $L([\Ord]^{\aleph_0})$ and we assume large cardinal axioms, we can get a full correctness and completeness result\footnote{The large cardinal assumptions on $T$ of the present formulation can be significantly reduced.
 See~\cite[Corollary 3.1.7]{LARSON}.}~\cite[Corollary 3.1.7]{LARSON}:

 \begin{theorem}[Woodin] Assume $T$ is a theory extending